 Student Account Policies

-Students must make arrangements for financing this year’s charges prior to the payment due date.
+Students must make arrangements for financing this semester’s charges prior to the payment due date.

 Charges will be billed in advance of each semester based on the student’s registration schedule according to the registrar, housing, and Financial Aid Office.
 Payment for those charges is due by the published payment due date.
 The following are the payment due dates: